GUERRINI & THOMPSON, P.C.

 The LTD insurance benefits are subject to more defenses to the obligation to pay than STD insurance benefits.
 One such defense is the limitation of benefits to 24 months for disability based on a mental or nervous condition and/or alcohol/drug abuse.
 Some insurance policies also have a similar limitation for subjective symptoms which cause disability.

 See, Common Issues in ERISA cases, Taxability II 9 on this site.
-Taxability of the benefits depends on whether the claimant paid the disability insurance with after-tax dollars.
-In such case, the benefits would not be taxable.
-If the employer paid or the claimant paid with before-tax dollars, the benefits would be taxable.
+Taxability of the benefits depends on whether the claimant paid the disability insurance premium with after-tax dollars.
+In such a case, typically the benefits would not be taxable.
+If the employer paid or the claimant paid with before-tax dollars, typically the benefits would be taxable.
 Another issue relates to the deductability of any attorney’s fees and whether such deduction is above the line or below the line..

 Representing people who deserve short and long term disability benefits.
 Also handling ERISA litigation, benefits claims and settlements.